flix/book/src/automatic-derivation.md

 ### Derivation of Sendable

-We can automatically derive implementations of the `Sendable` type class (which allow values of a specific type to be sent over a channel).
+We can automatically derive implementations of the `Sendable` trait (which allow values of a specific type to be sent over a channel).
 For example:

 ```flix